Journaling in the garden is a way to integrate a variety of

 age appropriate than writing observations.

-students to record observations in a garden area or on
+observations in a garden area or on the nature trail.

 - a table for students to record plant growth, weather conditions, and other

 Will each student create a journal, will groups work as a